What copywriters don’t want you to know about writing the best email subject lines

 Email subject line examples

 What else can you learn from your inbox?
-Here are some of the best email subject line examples from mine, starting with one from our client, Wealthpire:
+Here are some of the best email subject line examples from mine, starting with one from an investing publisher:

 Why 95% of traders lose money in the stock market

 The reason why subject line sparks curiosity – yes, why do 95% of traders lose money in the market?
-As Wealthpire does, you can shorten your subject line by using “why” alone, because “reason” is implied.
+As this publisher did, you can shorten your subject line by using “why” alone, because “reason” is implied.
 In this case, that brings the character count down to an acceptable 49, instead of a risky 60.

 Are organic foods worth the extra cost?